 Elizabeth City, NC 27909

-Farmers may drop off 5-pound samples of shelled corn at the lab or at one of six agricultural research stations.
-Forms for submitting samples will be available at the following collection sites:
+Farmers may drop off 5-pound samples of shelled corn at the Constable Laboratory or at one of six agricultural research stations.
+Forms for submitting samples will be available at the laboratory and the following collection sites:

 N.C.
 Department of Agriculture and Consumer Services

 Attn: Forage Testing